BYUCS452F2021/FoodDash/README.md

 Since this project is solely for this class, the main goal is to design and implement a great backend with logical decisions on how we model and store our data.

 # Implementation Details
-For our NoSQL Database, we are leaning towards using ...
+For our NoSQL Database, we are leaning towards using a document database (specifically MongoDB).

 # Team
 Team size: 5 (FULL)